USEFULL INFORMATION

 MUSEUMS AND MONUMENTS

-Opening times to visit the historical monuments in Granada vary.
+Not all the monuments in Granada share the same opening hours.
 Some, like the Alhambra, are open all day to the public, and others, such as the Cathedral or the Royal Chapel, close at midday.
 Many churches are only open during worshipping hours.

 SHOPS

-Shops are open from Mondays – Fridays from 10am – 2pm and 5pm – 8pm.
-On Saturdays they are open from 10am – 2pm.
+Shops are open from Monday to Friday from 10 a.m. to 2.p.m. and from 5 p.m. to 8 p.m.
+Shops open on Saturday from 10 a.m. to 2 p.m.
 Department stores and some shops do not close at midday or on Saturday afternoons.

 RESTAURANTS